Education (ED) Courses

 ED 350 Learner Development (3) Theories of development focusing on physical, cognitive, social, and emotional development during school-aged years, children (grades K-6) and adolescents (grades 7- 12).
 Systematic observation and analysis of behavior of school-aged children at home, in the community, and at school.
 Pre: GPA of 2.5, earned at least 58 credits, or instructor consent.

-ED 355 Sec ELA I:Lit as Exploration (3) What is the relationship between a story and each person who receives it?
+ED 355 Literature As Exploration (3) What is the relationship between a story and each person who receives it?
 This course provides an introduction to literature as exploration and reader response theory.
 An experiential course, students explore how readers engage with story by examining their own reading experiences within a community of learners.
 Students will further reflect upon their own learning as they imagine how they may teach in the future.
 The course is designed for anyone who may be considering becoming teachers or would like to deepen their engagement in storytelling and the texts that they read.
 While the focus is on students interested in middle and high school language arts or the humanities, students thinking about teaching at any level or discipline are welcome.

 ED 358 Intro to Adol Writing in Disc (3) This course focuses on exploring the writing skills of adolescents, defined as students in the 6th through 12th grade, and targets pre-MAT students who are interested in becoming secondary teachers.
 The course will introduce writing curriculum standards and explore instructional strategies that can be used to prepare students in grades 6-12 for writing in college and the workforce.
 Must be taken for grade.
 Pre: GPA of 2.5 and junior standing, or instructor's consent.

-ED 442 Comm Sci in HI Island Schools (3) For undergraduate and graduate students interested in improving their ability to communicate their scientific knowledge or research by designing and implementing lesson plans in Hawaii Island schools including formal and informal educational experiences.
+ED 442 Comm Sci in Hawaiʻi Schools (3) For undergraduate and graduate students interested in improving their ability to communicate their scientific knowledge or research by designing and implementing lesson plans in Hawaii Island schools including formal and informal educational experiences.
 The course provides the knowledge, skills and dispositions needed to use phenomena in NGSS designed lessons grounded in the uniqueness of Hawaii.
 Students will observe phenomena that occur in Hawaii’s natural environment and create hands-on, inquiry-based activities to enhance science content knowledge in K-8 learners.
 Through place-based exploration and experiences student will develop a deeper understanding of the unique values and qualities of Hawaii’s environment, language, values, and culture.
 Pre: At least 6 credits of 100 level or higher BIOL, CHEM, GEOL, NSCI, PHYS, or MARE courses or instructor approval.
 This course is dual listed with CBES 642.
 (Attributes: HPP)

 ED 443 Learning Environments (3) Theory and practice for creating and sustaining a culture of connection and belonging in a learning environment grounded in Nā Hopena A’o (HĀ).
 Pre: GPA of 2.5, junior standing, or instructor consent.